geothm/spring-fundamentals/src/main/resources/exercises.md

 AOP 1.
 Create a java class with a method.
 Add an interface for that method.
 Add a spring bean that implements the interface.
 The bean should delegate to the plain java class method.
 Add a client spring bean that uses the interface.

+AOP 2.
+Create an aspect that logs the method calls of all methods in ro.aop package

+AOP 3.
+Create an aspect that logs the method calls of all methods that end with the word "Method".